MezaGabriel/MezaGabriel.github.io/elements.md

 ---

 #### [Flutter Portfolio](https://github.com/MezaGabriel/Portfolio-Flutter "Flutter Portfolio")
-<small>In this section I made a list of usefull Mobile Apps!!
+<small>In this section I made a list of useful Mobile Apps!!
 Feel free to check it out in all branches</small>